Duties of Auditors in Malaysia

 Your auditor has the right to receive any notices or communication relating to any general meeting which a member is entitled to receive.

-Our partners in YYC advisors are licensed auditors in Malaysia and we provide all types of audit engagement services.
-If you would like to find out how we can assist you please click this link and contact us.
-We are more than happy to help!
+Our partners in YYC are licensed auditors in Malaysia and we provide all types of audit engagement services.
+Find out how our audit services can support your business growth.

 Home About Us Contact Us Site Map